Charles Lyell (Liberal politician): Political career

 Lyell was elected to represent East Dorset in a 1904 by-election, and was appointed as Parliamentary Private Secretary to Sir Edward Grey, the Foreign Secretary, in 1906.
 He was re-elected at the 1906 general election, but failed to win election in the January 1910 general election, where he contested Edinburgh West.
 He was elected for Edinburgh South at a by-election in April, and won re-election in the December general election.
 He was appointed as the Parliamentary Private Secretary to H. H. Asquith, the Prime Minister, in February 1911, and stood down from the seat in May 1917.

 Military career

 Lyell was commissioned as a lieutenant in the Forfar and Kincardine Artillery Militia in 1900, and served until 1908 when the Militia was dissolved under the Territorial and Reserve Forces Act 1907.
 He then served as the vice-chairman of the County Territorial Association for Forfarshire.
-On the outbreak of the First World War, he was gazetted a captain in the Fife Royal Garrison Artillery, and in May 1915 made a major in the Highland Battery of the Fife RGA.
+On the outbreak of the First World War, he was gazetted as a captain in the Fife Royal Garrison Artillery, and in May 1915 made a major in the Highland Battery of the Fife RGA.